Oops — so much for that trend! Investors are getting spooked about B2B e-commerce now, too.

 Out of Site

 The U.S. Commerce Dept. has launched a site to help small and midsize businesses in the U.S. break into global commerce.
-The site features research, multimedia webcasts, and a virtual exchange where businesses can get leads from overseas companies looking for products or services.
-Also, the site is — at least this morning — slow as a dog.
+The site features research, multimedia webcasts, and a virtual exchange where businesses can get leads from overseas companies looking for products or services.… Read the rest

 Six old-school, high-culture institutions, including Columbia University and the London School of Economics, are teaming up to cash in on the Internet-based-education trend.
-Their new site, called Fathom, will “will seek to address one of the most serious weaknesses of the Internet, its founders said: the reliability of information on the Web.”
-The audio and photo archives alone should be a gold mine for researchers.
+Their new site, called Fathom, will “will seek to address one of the most serious weaknesses of the Internet, its founders said: the reliability of information on the Web.… Read the rest

 Business portals fall short of actual CEOs’ expectations, according to this Inc. Magazine story.
 “In general, the sites’ level of sophistication was far below what most heads of growing companies could really use. ”